SarSanHer/Master-Computational-Biology/Modelization and Simulation of Biosystems/ViralEvolution/README.md

 Implement and simulate the dynamics of the process.
 Discuss how would the generation of mutants occur in a finite population (where stochastic effects are important and mean-field descriptions may fail).
 How long could it take for a mutant to appear?
 Discuss possible situations where the infection could be eradicated (joint action of the immune system, of an additional drug, or others).

+The explanation of the code and the conclusions can be found in the PDF in this directory.